Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 Based on $U=\bimat{a}{b}{c}{d}$ being unitary, we know that $|a|^2=|d|^2$ and $|b|^2 = |c|^2 = 1 - |a|^2$.
 Also we know that $|x|^2 = 1 - |y|^2$.
-That lets us cut the number of variables needs to describe the proportions:
+That lets us cut the number of variables needed to describe the proportions:

 $$\begin{align}
 Q\_t &= 1-|y|^2:|y|^2